Mentorship Programs

 4. Attract employees to sign up

-For a mentoring program to work, the mentors and mentees must be committed to the program and its objectives.
+For a company mentorship program to work, the mentors and mentees must be committed to the program and its objectives.
 To that end, designing an attractive and engaging program description and marketing plan is crucial to increase participation.

 Consider executing an email campaign encouraging employees from all levels and departments to sign up for the program before the launch.
 A dedicated launch event should provide a brief overview of the program, what kind of skills they’ll gain or develop, and how it will benefit them in their career.